What Is 1/3 of 16?

 Every time you halve a recipe, split a bill, measure a board, or estimate how much farther you can drive on a quarter tank, you're doing fraction work.
 The more deliberately you practice, the more intuitive it becomes.
 Eventually, you stop "calculating" and start "seeing"—recognizing that 1/3 of 16 is 5 1/3 as naturally as you recognize a friend's face.

 So the next time a fraction appears in your day, don't reach for the calculator out of habit.
 Pause.
-On the flip side, think it through.
-On the flip side, trust the logic you've built.
-Even so, because math isn't something you were* good at or weren't*—it's something you do.
+Think it through.
+Which means trust the logic you've built.
+Because math isn't something you were* good at or weren't*—it's something you do.
 And every small success, every 1/3 of 16 you solve in your head, proves you're better at it than you knew.